-All wet-weather tyres must, when new, have a contact area which does not exceed 240cm2 when fitted to the front of the car and 375cm2 when fitted to the rear.
+All wet-weather tyres must, when new, have a contact area which does not exceed 240cm when fitted to the front of the car and 375cm when fitted to the rear.
 Contact areas will be measured over any square section of the tyre which is normal to and symmetrical about the tyre centre line and which measures 200mm x 200mm when fitted to the front of the car and 250mm x 250mm when fitted to the rear.
 For the purposes of establishing conformity, void areas which are less than 5.0mm in depth will be deemed to be contact areas.

+12.6.3 Tyre specifications will be determined by the FIA no later than 1 September of the previous season.
+Once determined in this way, the specification of the tyres will not be changed during the Championship season without the agreement of all competing teams.

+12.7 Treatment of tyres:

-- 12.6.3 Tyre specifications will be determined by the FIA no later than 1 September of the previous season.
-Once determined in this way, the specification of the tyres will not be changed during the Championship season without the agreement of all competing teams. - 12.7 Tyre gases: - 12.7.1 Tyres may only be inflated with air or nitrogen. - 12.7.2 Any process the intent of which is to reduce the amount of moisture in the tyre and/or in its inflation gas is forbidden. - 12.8 Wheel assembly: - 12.8.1 The only parts which may be physically attached to the wheel in addition to the tyre are surface treatments for appearance and protection, valves for filling and discharging the tyre, balance weights, drive pegs, tyre pressure and temperature monitoring devices and spacers on the inboard mounting face of identical specification on all wheels for the same axle. - 12.8.2 The wheel must be attached to the car with a single fastener.
+- 12.7.1 Tyres may only be inflated with air or nitrogen. - 12.7.2 Any process the intent of which is to reduce the amount of moisture in the tyre and/or in its inflation gas is forbidden. - 12.7.3 The only permitted type of tyre heating devices are blankets which use resistive heating elements.
+The heating elements may only act upon the outer tyre surface.

+12.8 Wheel assembly:

+12.8.1 The only parts which may be physically attached to the wheel in addition to the tyre are surface treatments for appearance and protection, valves for filling and discharging the tyre, wheel fasteners, balance weights, drive pegs, tyre pressure and temperature monitoring devices and spacers on the inboard mounting face of identical specification on all wheels for the same axle.

+- 12.8.2 The wheel must be attached to the car with a single fastener.
 The outer diameter of the fastener must not exceed 105mm and the axial length must not exceed 75mm.
 The wheel fastener may not attach or mount any part to the car except the wheel assembly described in Article 12.8.1. - 12.8.3 A complete wheel must contain a single fixed internal gas volume.
-No valves, bleeds or permeable membranes are permitted other than to inflate or deflate the tyre whilst the car is stationary. - 12.8.4 Powered devices which assist in the fitting or removal of wheel fasteners may only be powered by compressed gas.
+No valves, bleeds or permeable membranes are permitted other than to inflate or deflate the tyre whilst the car is stationary. - 12.8.4 Devices which are used to fit or remove wheel fasteners may only be powered by compressed air or nitrogen.